Gear for the seasons

 Try not to get the soft “ripstop” fabric, it has a tendency to do exactly that, rip when we are in the forest.
 A hood is a nice added feature to help keep them warm when the day is blustery and cold wind is blowing.

 Please get a hat that can be secured under the chin and also does not slide down over the eyes, a frequent problem with hats.
-Without the attachment under the chin the hat has a tendency to slide off or get pulled off and sometimes get lost in our explorations.
+Without the attachment under the chin the hat has a tendency to slide off or get pulled off by a tree branch or brush, and sometimes get lost in our explorations.

 Good mittens are harder to find than one would thing.
 They have a tendency to come on and off in our time outdoors multiple times in the day.
 Please look for mittens that are long enough to be secured under the jacket sleeve to prevent snow from collecting at the wrist.
 Please purchase mittens that are easy for you to put on your children.
 Think of a cold winter day and replacing the mittens back on those little hands again and again to keep them toasty warm.
 The easier the better.
 Have them try them on with the socks and without.
 Two pairs will be needed.
-A good place to start your search for your child’s winter wear is REI.
-Also try looking online, eBay if you know the sizes.
-Hoigaards is another store to try, they are not too far from the Forest School base home.
-Located on Excelsior Ave. in the same “mall” as Once Upon a Child if you would like to check out reuse wear for your little ones as well.
-I have found some nice jackets and snow pants in previous years.
+We have warm dry success with the Polarn O Pyret mitten system.

 Please know that all of the information above is a guideline to work from.
 My years of work with the children and being outdoors have provided some insight as to what works well in my opinion, however, I will work with whatever you provide and will make it work as needed.
 Thank you and think of all the fun your child will be able to have when they have good clothing to keep them comfortable outdoors.
 Don’t forget about your own clothing too, so you can also play outdoors.